-- 5.1 Detailed budgetary work is now complete and the estimate of the budget requirement (net of any proposed transfers to reserves) is £13,784,650.
-This includes the savings and committed growth proposals agreed at the Joint Strategic Committee in December. - 5.2 Impact of the pandemic on the Council's budgets: - 5.2.1 As part of settlement the Council received a number of one-off grants particularly in relation to the pandemic.
+5.1 Detailed budgetary work is now complete and the estimate of the budget requirement (net of any proposed transfers to reserves) is £9,742,360.
+This includes the savings and committed growth proposals agreed at the Joint Strategic Committee in December.

+5.2 Impact of the pandemic on the Council's budgets:

+5.2.1 As part of settlement the Council received a number of one-off grants particularly in relation to the pandemic.
 These include:

 £'000

-Services Grant 185
+Services Grant 122

-Lower Tier grant 121
+Lower Tier grant 79

-New Homes Bonus 156
+New Homes Bonus 157

-Total allocated to support the budget 462
+Less: Allocated to support the budget -183

+Covid 19 contingency budget and other one off budgets 175

 - 5.2.2 The pandemic will continue to impact on the Councils finances throughout 2022/23.
 Where these impacts have been able to be quantified, provision has been included in the draft budget.
-Nevertheless, depending on the speed of the roll out of the vaccination and the impact of any new variants of the illness, the rate at which income recovers is difficult to quantify with any certainty.
+Nevertheless, depending on the speed of the roll out of the vaccination and the impact of any new variants of the illness, the rate at which income recovers is difficult to quantify.
 Risk areas relating to the pandemic include: - Fees and charges income, particularly in relation to car parks.
 Whilst throughout 2020/21 and in the first quarter of 2021/22 the Government has committed to providing 75% funding for any lost income, this support is no longer available.
 Consequently all future losses will have to be funded by the Council. - Impact on homelessness caseload.
+The Council has recently seen an upswing in cases and as a result has increased the budget by

-There remains a risk that demand and associated costs may increase further over the coming year. - Additional staffing costs.
-Currently there are a number of areas where it is proving difficult to recruit new staff, consequently there is increasing pressure on staffing budgets.
+£150,000.
+There remains a risk that demand and associated costs may increase further over the coming year.

+- Additional staffing costs.
+Currently there are a number of areas where it is proving difficult to recruit new staff, consequently there is increasing pressure on staffing budgets. - 5.2.3 In light of these risks, these resources have been set aside into a Covid 19 contingency budget which will also be available to support initiatives for economic recovery.